top of page

 Consider Acupuncture, which allows stress reduction and helps to improve the body's ability to regulate bodily processes such as detoxification.

-Book an Appointment or Complementary 15 minute Discovery Call by clicking here for more information.
 Covered by most benefit plans.
-Evening and remote (phone, email) consults available.
+Evening, weekend and remote (phone, email) consults available.

 References: